Sign Up Members Login

 Average close after previous breakouts -- The average close a month after previous breakouts since 2003.

-Number of breakouts -- The number of times a stock has broken out of the specified range since 2003.
+Number of breakouts -- The number of times a stock has broken out of the specified range previously since 2003.

 Next breakout price -- $0.01 above the highest high of the breakout range.